Managing symptoms of myeloma

 Pain is the most common symptom at diagnosis for people with myeloma.
 It is often related to bone damage that has been caused by the disease.

-Regular reviews by pain management specialists or palliative care specialists will help keep your pain under control.
+Regular reviews by pain management specialists or palliative care specialists will help keep pain under control.
 It’s better to take pain medicine regularly, rather than waiting until you feel pain.

 Tips for managing pain